noisya55616/deca-notes/pi-notes/ba-core/customer-relations.md

 * Handle difficult customers (CR:009) (CS)
 * Handle customer/client complaints (CR:010) (CS)

-These should be self-explanatory in the context of your case.
-Take context into account for everything, tie it in to your specific case for the points.
-Don't think too hard on it.
+These should be self-explanatory in the context of your case or question.
+Remember respect.

 ### Performance Element: Reinforce company's image to exhibit the company's brand promise.